The Chronicle (Willimantic): Twenty-first century

 Patrice Pernaselli Crosbie, Kevin Crosbie's widow, replaced him as publisher of the Chronicle and president of the company, publishing during the newspaper most difficult years for the U.S. daily newspaper industry so far in American history.
 Between 2000 and 2016, the industry's annual revenues decline from $42 billion to $19 billion and the ranks of the industry's employment nationwide were cut by 60 percent.
 For the Chronicle, those industry difficulties were made worse locally by the Willimantic region's economic woes.
 By the mid-1980s, all of Willimantic's thread mills had closed.
 The city's redevelopment project during the 1970s had proved to be a failure; most of the 20 downtown acres of downtown that had been leveled in hopes new development remained empty four decades later.
 Railroad passenger service through the city ceased during the 1980s and freight haulage to only one or trains daily.
 Interstate Highway 84, which had been planned to connect Hartford, Connecticut, and Providence, Rhode Island, through Willimantic, was during the 1970s instead built from Hartford to Worcester, Massachusetts.
 A six-mile section of the original route had been built skirting Willimantic, but after the highway was rerouted it resulted mainly in much of the existing regional and interstate traffic bypassing downtown Willimantic.
 In 1983, Willimantic itself disincorporated as a city, becoming again a district within the town of Windham.
 During the past four decades, this combination of the mill closures and resulting unemployment, failed city redevelopment, and reductions in Willimantic's tax base was economically devastating for regional businesses.
 By 2010, 17-percent of Willimantic and Windham residents lived below the poverty line.

 Sale to Chronicle Media, LLC

 In November 2016, Patrice Crosbie announced that the newspaper was being sold.
 On March 28, 2017, she announced that Chronicle Media, LLC, a subsidiary of the Central Connecticut Media, would be purchasing the newspaper.
 Central Connecticut Media are also the publishers of the Bristol Press, the New Britain Herald the Newington Town Crier, and Wethersfield Post.
 The sale was finalized on May 1, 2017.

 Sale to Rhode Island Suburban Newspapers

 On April 4, 2022, Central Connecticut Communications announced it had sold the Chronicle, along with The Bristol Press/The New Britain Herald, to Rhode Island Suburban Newspapers, publishers of The Westerly Sun, The Kent County Daily Times, The Call of Woonsocket, The Times of Pawtucket, Independent and Southern RI Newspapers.
+In 2025, the paper eliminated its Monday edition.